raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 ### Automated deployment

-CircleCI rebuilds and deploys Keycloak only when a running-container or deployment input changes.
-The image is published for `linux/amd64` and `linux/arm64` as `ghcr.io/<repository-owner>/tdp-keycloak:<commit-sha>`, and Cloud Foundry is given the resolved multi-platform digest rather than a mutable `latest` tag.
+The `deploy-keycloak.yml` GitHub Actions workflow builds and publishes Keycloak only when a running-container or deployment input changes.
+It follows the existing GHCR release-image pattern by using `docker/build-push-action@v5` and the repository-scoped `GITHUB_TOKEN`.
+The image is published for `linux/amd64` and `linux/arm64` as `ghcr.io/<repository-owner>/tdp-keycloak:<commit-sha>`, then its immutable multi-platform digest is passed to CircleCI for cloud.gov deployment.

 | Source | Keycloak target |
 | --- | --- |